 Red District par Glenn Prasetya styling, Thornandes James for FEMALE makeup artist, Andy Chun hair, Rohm assistant photographer, Ricko Cocobi assistant stylist, Rajasa Pramesywara model, Natalya Gumilevskaya / JIM

-Odds And Ends is my personal ambition to pay respect and commemorate The Great Alexander McQueen.
-I invited six local Indonesian designers to pay a tribute to Alexander McQueen by making a creation that inspired by his works infused by Indonesian heritage values and not forgetting their personal style of designs.
-The results are breathtaking with the epic background of metal recycling junkyard in Cilegon.
+Odds And Ends is my personal project to pay respect and commemorate The Great Alexander McQueen.
+I invited six local Indonesian designers to pay a tribute to Alexander McQueen by creating pieces that inspired by his works and interpret it into their personal style of designs.
+The results are breathtaking with the epic background of metal recycling junkyard in Cilegon that was taken from Alexander McQueen F/W 2009 show “Horn of Plenty” mixed with the hair & makeup reference from his SS 2009 show “Natural Dis-tinction, Un-Natural Selection”.

-Adrian Gan creating a dramatic collars and constructed dress, the signature of McQueen, from Indonesian weaving mixed with rattan embellishment.
-While Adesagi Kierana chose McQueen’s knits drapery style and mixed with his pretty romantic style big Rosette from stiffed tulle.
-Sapto Djojokartiko took the essence of McQueen’s creativity and big ruffles, as he successfully made a superb handcrafts ruffle dress from traditional fan made from sandalwood.
-Andreas Odang inspired by McQueen’s perfect tailoring by creating a precise cuts and connecting all the lines from herringbone pattersn.
-GHOST Jueleri took the youth and fun part of McQ labels, the infamous skull print through necklaces made from acrylics and resin.
-Last but certainly not the least, Irsan creates a molded leather bustier tops with dramatic big ruffles skirt as his grief of McQueen’s suicide.
-While myself decided to put them all the collections and sadness together with Spring Summer 2009 hair and makeup look.
+Adrian Gan creating a dramatic collars and constructed dress the embodied of McQueen’s cutting, from Indonesian weaving mixed with rattan embellishment.
+While Adesagi Kierana interpreting McQueen’s modern romantic style with big rosette from stiffed tulle and the knits drapery.
+Sapto Djojokartiko took the essence of McQueen’s creativity from his iconic fan dress, as he successfully made a superb handcrafts ruffle dress from traditional sandal wood fan.
+Andreas Odang inspired by McQueen’s perfect tailoring as well as his dark romantic style by creating a precise cuts tailored dress and connecting all the lines from herringbone patterns mixed with the beaded lace.
+GHOST Juelerie by Agra Satria & Yasmina Yustiviani took the youth and fun part of McQ labels as the infamous skull print appeared as the necklaces made from acrylics and resin.
+Last but certainly not the least, Irsan creates a molded leather bustier tops with dramatic big ruffles skirt to relive McQueen’s grand presentation as well as to show the griefs for the fashion world has lost its one of our great artist and inspiration.

-Odds And Ends (Tribute to Alexander McQueen) par Julius Bramanto styling, Thornandes James for AMICA makeup, hair, and manicure, Adrian Suryapradipa/B-Mgt menggunakan Shu Uemura assistant photographer, Hendri Dinata, Retno Prasasti, Ken Arini assistant stylist, Chekka model, Kateryna Talanova/SUM Entertainment location, Tamara Steel Cilegon, Banten, Jawa BaraT
+Odds And Ends (Tribute to Alexander McQueen) par Julius Bramanto fashion editor, Thornandes James for AMICA makeup, hair, and manicure, Adrian Suryapradipa / B-Mgt menggunakan Shu Uemura photo assistants, Hendri Dinata, Retno Prasasti, Ken Arini fashion assistants, Chekka model, Kateryna Talanova / SUM Entertainment location, Tamara Steel Cilegon, Banten, Jawa BaraT

 Alpha Female highlighting the bold, independent, and elegance of a woman, just as a character that Jeffry Tan build in his last collection titled “Pardiso Perduto”.